nf-core/website/markdown/usage/installation.md

 We recommend using a personal installation of Nextflow where possible, instead of using a system-wide installation.
 This makes it easier to update.

-Updating nextflow is as simple as running `nextflow self-update`.
+Updating nextflow is as simple as running `nextflow self-update` or `conda update nextflow`, depending on how it was installed.

 Once installed you will probably need to configure Nextflow to run on your system.
-For instructions, see [_Nextflow configuration_](configuration).
+For instructions, see [_Nextflow configuration_](configuration.md).

 ## Pipeline software